Lynching in Leon County

 Between the years of 1897 and 1937, four confirmed lynchings took place in Leon County, Florida.
-On January 23, 1897, Pierson Taylor was abducted from the county jail by a mob, then hung and shot.
+On January 23, 1897, Pierson Taylor was abducted from the county jail by a mob, then hanged and shot.
 In May 1909, after being accused of murder and condemned to hang, Mick Morris was abducted from the jail and lynched by a white mob.
 In the summer of 1937, African American teenagers Richard Ponder and Ernest Hawkins were abducted from the county jail and lynched.

 Pierson Taylor

 Pierson Taylor was a young African-American man.
 On January 16, 1897, Taylor was accused of assaulting a woman named Emma Apthorp after he asked for a ride on her wagon and was denied.
 Taylor was later arrested by local authorities and jailed after a preliminary trial.

 On the morning of January 25, 1897, a mob of armed, masked men threatened the jail's cook to unlock the outer gates and used hammers to break into Taylor's cell.
-They then hung Taylor on a tree in the jail yard and shot him twice.
+They then hanged Taylor on a tree in the jail yard and shot him twice.

 The county sheriff and the deputy were unable to locate the perpetrators.

 Mick Morris

 Mick Morris was an African-American man who was lynched in Leon County in 1909.
 On March 29, Morris was arrested and charged with murdering Sheriff William M. Langston of Leon County.
-On May 14, 1909, Mick Morris was sentenced to hang after being convicted of stabbing a police officer.
+On May 14, 1909, Mick Morris was sentenced to hang after being convicted of first degree murder.

 On the morning of June 6, 1909, five days before his scheduled execution, an armed mob abducted Morris from his jail cell.
-They beat him unconscious, hung him on a nearby tree, and shot his body.
+They beat him unconscious, hanged him on a nearby tree, and shot his body.
 After the mob had left, hundreds visited the jail and saw Morris' body.

 Following the lynching, Governor Albert W. Gilchrist called for an amendment to the Florida constitution, arguing that Morris' lynching was a consequence of adjoined or delayed trials.